Here’s How to Go Vegan or Plant-Based, According to a Nutritionist

 Plant-based everything is the latest wellness trend to take over our feeds and influence our food choices.
-But this new way of eating isn’t only a short-term solution to lose weight.
-In fact, numerous studies show that adopting a predominantly plant-centric lifestyle can have major benefits for your long-term health, including reduced risk of chronic diseases such as diabetes and heart disease, better weight management, improved immunity and lower levels of inflammation.
+But a vegan approach or plant-based way of eating isn’t only a short-term solution to lose weight.
+As a nutritionist, I can tell you that numerous studies show that adopting a predominantly plant-centric lifestyle can have major benefits for your long-term health, including reduced risk of chronic diseases such as diabetes and heart disease, better weight management, improved immunity and lower levels of inflammation.
 Not to mention, it’s better for the environment, too.

 But embarking on any new dietary adventure can be daunting—how do you swap out lifelong eating habits for new ones—and make sure they stick?
 The key to making and maintaining a meaningful diet switch is to not try to do it overnight.
 Small, smart steps are essential for sustainable success.
 Here’s your guide to going plant-based.

 What is a vegan vs a plant-based diet:

 First things first: Let’s define exactly what a plant-based diet looks like.
 While the term is often used interchangeably with "vegan," the two aren’t identical.

 A vegan diet is one devoid of animal products and byproducts, which may comprise not only all types of meat, poultry and fish, but also eggs and dairy, and even honey and gelatin.
 The main difference?
 A vegan diet can be plant-based, but a plant-based diet is not always vegan.

 A plant-based diet: